Assessment of Advising (Policy 4030)

 c.
 College deans and department/unit chairs will review assessment results in collaboration with college advising coordinators and consider development of current policies and processes in order to improve advising.

 d.
 The effectiveness of advising models and programs will be assessed according to the following areas:

 - Advisor training

 - Student needs and outcomes

 e.
 Department/unit faculty and Deans’ governance teams formalize changes to existing advising policies and models in respective units subsequent to periodic assessments and reviews.

 f.
-The effectiveness of officers/representatives of the university, whose job description is primarily focused on student advising and academic enhancement, shall be reviewed periodically according to topics, such as:
+The effectiveness of officers/representatives of the University, whose job description is primarily focused on student advising and academic enhancement, will be reviewed periodically according to topics, such as: